How to Start a Trucking Business: Your Definitive Guide To Freedom

-Also, talking to owner-operators who started a trucking business from scratch is a good idea.
+Also, talking to business owner operators who started a trucking company from scratch is a good idea.
 Tell them you want to start a trucking company like them and the steps you must take to succeed.

 Here are questions you want to ask to help you with this:

 - Should I buy or lease the trucks?
 Review your business plan and decide which option can help you achieve your financing goals faster.